 While aged may not be the most delicious-sounding adjective for most foods, when it comes to charcuterie, time is the secret ingredient.

 While there are no Cumberland Valley locations on this trail, our favorite is Central Wedge Cheese Shop in downtown Carlisle.
 Talking Breads, mentioned above, also offers charcuterie boards.
 Simply Flavorful in Mechanicsburg can prepare pre-made charcuterie boards.
-Or, create your own board from their wonderful assortment of products, including an amazing variety of olive oil and balsamic vinegar, spices, cheese, pasta, bread, and more.
+Alternatively, create your own board from their extensive assortment of products, which includes an impressive variety of olive oil, balsamic vinegar, spices, cheese, pasta, bread, and more.

-Visit PA's three-day itinerary for this trail also suggests an overnight stay at Dogwood Acres, which offers camping sites and cabin rentals.
+Visit PA's three-day itinerary for this trail, which also suggests an overnight stay at Dogwood Acres, offering camping sites and cabin rentals.
 Hint: Dogwood Acres is seasonal and is open from April through October.

 Pickled: A Fermented Trail